gilch/hissp/README.md

 but you are not obligated to use them when writing Hissp.

-It's possible for an external project to provide an alternative reader with different syntax, as long as the output is Hissp tuples.
+It's possible for an external project to provide an alternative reader with different syntax, as long as the output is Hissp code (tuples).

 Because Hissp produces standalone output, it's not locked into any one Lisp paradigm.
-It could work with a Clojure-like, Scheme-like, or Common-Lisp-like reader, function, and macro libraries.
+It could work with a Clojure-like, Scheme-like, or Common-Lisp-like, etc., reader, function, and macro libraries.

 It is a goal of the project to support a more Clojure-like reader and